Physical grounds for causal perspectivalism: Thermodynamic constraints on sensors and actuators

+A mechanical example of the thermodynamic asymmetry of actuators and agents is given in (Fig.(\ref{fig:mechanical-SA})).
+The objective of the sensor is to detect a collision of a large `signal' particle, while the objective of the actuator is to eject a large `probe' particle.
+The dissipation and noise is represented by a large number of much smaller particles colliding with the mechanism.

-Let us assume for simplicity that both actuator and sensors have only two physically distinguishable states labeled by a binary variable $x=0,1$ and that the energies of each state $E_x$ are such that $E_0<E_1$.
+Let us assume for simplicity that both actuator and sensors have only two physically distinguishable states labeled by a binary variable $x=\{0,1\}$ and that the energies of each state $E_x$ are such that $E_0<E_1$.
 We assume that, in the absence of actions and sensations, each system is highly likely to be found in an initial `ready' state.
-In the case of a sensor the ready state is the lower energy state and in the case of an actuator ready state is the high energy state.
+In the case of a sensor the ready state is the lower energy state and in the case of an actuator the ready state is the high energy state.
+According to the coarse-grained external description, the system is described by a probability distribution $p_x(t)$.
+In the internal description the system is described by the value of a binary stochastic variable $x(t)$.

-In order to incorporate errors and noise we will assume that the system representing a sensor or an actuator is coupled to an environment such that the physical state fluctuates and thus $x(t)$ is a stochastic variable.
-Let $p_x$ be the occupation probability of each state ($p_0+p_1=1)$.
-In the absence of internal (actions) or external (sensations) inputs, the occupation probability for each state is the stationary solution to the birth-death master equations of the form
+We will use a two state birth-death master equation model to give the external description of sensors and actuators.
+In the absence of interactions between the agent and the external world, the occupation probability for each state is the stationary solution to the two-state Markov process of the form

 where $\gamma_1$ corresponds to a transition $0\rightarrow 1$ and $\gamma_0$ corresponds to the transition $1\rightarrow 0$.
 The corresponding stationary distributions are then given by

 The conditions that distinguish the quiescent state of sensors and actuators (the `ready' state for sensations and action) are